 Eligible committee members must live and / or work in Downtown Saint Paul.
 Appointments to the committee are for two years, starting with the January 2019 committee meeting.

 To apply, please send your name and contact information (including your work address if you live outside of Downtown), and reasons for wanting to serve on the committee.
-Please send the information by email to Jon Fure, CRC Executive Director, at email@example.com, or send it to the CRC office by mail or in person.
+Please send the information by email to Jon Fure, CRC Executive Director, at firstname.lastname@example.org, or send it to the CRC office by mail or in person.
 The address is 180 East 5th Street, Suite 260, Saint Paul, MN 55101.
-Please apply by December 31, 2018.
+As of January 2019, there are still open positions on the committee.
 For more information, call the CRC office: 651-221-0488.

 Join us for the CapitolRiver Council (CRC) Annual Meeting on Wednesday, June 27, at The Cabaret @ Camp, which is on Robert Street, between 9th and 10th streets in Downtown Saint Paul.